 It’s also good to know that at BEVS we have a board-certified veterinary oncologist—a veterinarian who specializes in diagnosing and treating cancer in pets.
-Dr. Joanna Schmit leads a skilled oncology team that will guide you through every step of diagnosis and treatment with compassion and respect.
+Our skilled oncology team will guide you through every step of diagnosis and treatment with compassion and respect.

 At BEVS, we believe that your pet’s quality of life is the most important consideration in choosing a course of treatment.
-During your initial consultation, Dr. Schmit will examine your pet, perform any additional diagnostic testing necessary, and explain treatment options.
+During your initial consultation, the veterinarian will examine your pet, perform any additional diagnostic testing necessary, and explain treatment options.
 Together, we’ll agree on a plan that best meets your pet’s needs as well as your family’s personal and financial situation.

 We also believe that pain management and palliative care are an essential part of cancer treatment.
 We make every effort to ensure our patients are as comfortable as possible while under our care.

 The BEVS veterinary oncology team has the expertise to treat a wide range of cancers, both common and rare.
 Among the types of cancer we see most frequently in dogs and cats are: